nelsongomes/reliable-caching/README.md

 `npm i --save reliable-caching`

 ## Storage Implementations

+All implemententations below handle things like, immutability of cache objects (important for not alter cache content), handle deserialization errors (handled as a miss), signature failures (handled as a miss) making code more robust than those quickly made hacks developers do.

 - [In Memory LRU](documentation/LRU.md) provides object immutability, no cache signature
 - [Redis](documentation/REDIS.md) provides object immutability, cache signature